Dayton Public Schools Academic Plan

 - Shared Support Technologies

 The Technology Plan includes details regarding technology and how it supports both curriculum and instruction.
-Components of the plan describe curriculum alignment and instructional integration strategies for English/language arts, fine arts, foreign language, mathematics, science, social studies and technology.
-The plan addresses five phases of technology integration, which will be incorporated into DPS curriculum as appropriate.
+Components of the plan describe curriculum alignment and instructional integration strategies for English/language arts, fine arts, foreign language, mathematics, science, social studies and, technology.
+The plan addresses five phases of technology integration, which will be incorporated into the DPS curriculum as appropriate.